albert2804/transcendence/README.md

 # ft_transcendence

 ## Project setup
- - You need to set the DOMAIN from .env file in your /etc/hosts file, so that it points to 127.0.0.1
+ - You need to set the DOMAIN from .env file in your /etc/hosts file, so that it points to 127.0.0.1 (or use localhost as DOMAIN)

 ## Project run
 After all containers are up and running you maybe need to wait a few more seconds until the frontend is available.